Partner Logo

 Another stop-gap insurance plan is a short-term medical plan.
 This type of plan could be an option for you if you’re in good health, have no chronic medical conditions, rarely see a doctor and take few to no prescriptions.
 That’s because coverage is minimal, and expenses above basic medical needs can add up quickly.

 Before deciding on a short-term medical plan, it’s important to know that you can expect very high deductibles, even though the monthly payment tends to be reasonable.
-For a 55-year-old non-smoking female living in Virginia, you could expect to pay anywhere from $260 to $657 per month for a 6-month plan with a $5,000 to $10,000 deductible.6 But chronic or pre-existing conditions can increase premiums or even disqualify you for a short-term medical plan, unlike an ACA plan.
+But chronic or pre-existing conditions can increase premiums or even disqualify you for a short-term medical plan, unlike an ACA plan.
 Short-term medical plans last for up to a year and can be canceled at any time.

 Find Part-Time Work That Offers Insurance